ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### PlayN for the Future

 Framework allows easy extension to new platforms.
-Takes any Java-based library and can compile it down to all platforms
+Takes any Java-based library and can compile it down to all platforms.

+More native input abstractions, better asset managmeent and audio featutes, integration with other products